ncats/RD-Clust/README.md

 ## Workflow:

-The workflow is designed to executed within an HPC slurm cluster environment.
+Note: The workflow is designed and executed within an HPC slurm cluster environment.
 If you just want to get a better sense of the approach, please see the various example notebooks provided.

 The steps to reproducing the workflow are outlined below: